Well-being activities to practice during confinement.

 “ Generation XX ”.

-Throughout the stories, inspiring women tell us about their project and how they carried it out.
+Throughout the stories, inspiring women tell us about their projects and how they brought them to fruition.
 These women with strong personalities share their experience with us.
-We note their valuable advice to give yourself the means to succeed and live from your passion.
+We note their valuable advice to give yourself the means to succeed and make a living from your passion.

 Does your child take up a lot of your time and you don't have a single minute to yourself?
 Why not do the same with them?
-This may provide an opportunity for a new ritual or rendezvous between you and the children.
-Podcasts also make it possible to offer help in the event of a “difficult” moment to manage, or even as an alternative to the little evening story.
+This can provide an opportunity for a new ritual or meeting between you and the children.
+Podcasts also make it possible to offer help in the event of a “difficult” moment to manage, or even as an alternative to the evening story.

-Having become very fashionable and increasingly consumed by adults, podcasts are also gaining ground among children, from an early age.
+Having become very fashionable and increasingly consumed by adults, podcasts are also gaining a growing place among children, from a very young age.
 Far from being just a fad, podcasts for children are a real positive resource, appreciated by children!

 - Keep children away from screens